ivgiuliani/stripe-ctf3/README.md

 problem, where remote solution was slow and local much faster) and I'm still not sure what was causing it.
-Initially I thought it was because of sqlite3 (which was used as a backend) that maybe was holding me back and/or related disk accessed, but then I ditched sqlite altogether and still experienced the problem.
+Initially I thought it was because of sqlite3 (which was used as a backend) that maybe was holding me back and/or related disk accesses, but then I ditched sqlite altogether and still experienced the problem.
 At this point I can only assume it's some issue with unix sockets that octopus was using to simulate the lossy network.